Gavinkuo123456/CE2T-6-Axis-Robotic-Arm/README.md

 // Move to joint positions (degrees) jm 45 30 -20 0 45 90

-// Move to Cartesian position (mm,rad)
-IK 200 150 100 0 90 0
+// Move to Cartesian position (first three in mm,last three in rad) IK 200 150 100 0 90 0

 // Home all joints